Employment

 Additional Benefits

-USM partners with Teachers on Call to provide substitute teachers when our own teachers or their dependents are unwell.
+USM partners with Kelly Education (formerly Teachers on Call) to provide substitute teachers when our own teachers or their dependents are unwell.
 This service quickly finds a substitute teacher who is qualified to teach directly from established lesson plans so that our teachers can focus on their health and wellness while knowing their students are in good hands.
-If you are interested in becoming a substitute teacher at USM with Teachers on Call, please visit their application page.
+If you are interested in becoming a substitute teacher at USM with Kelly Education, please visit the Kelly Education website to inquire.

 University School of Milwaukee welcomes candidates that add to our diversity.
 USM does not discriminate in employment on the basis of any characteristic protected under State or Federal law including, but not limited to, race, color, age, sex, creed or religion, genetic information, handicap or disability, marital status, citizenship status, veteran status, membership in the national guard, State defense or reserves, sexual orientation, national origin, ancestry, arrest record, conviction record, use or non-use of lawful products off-premises during non-working hours, or any other characteristic protected by law in its employment practices.